Purified. Spring. Distilled. Reverse Osmosis. Mineral.

 The short answer is free-flowing.
 Springs become artesian when the water flows to the surface naturally without the aid of a pump.
 These types of springs seem to defy gravity but in reality, the water is being forced out by the pressure that has built between two impermeable surfaces.

 Water flows down a decline into a porous substance such a rock, sand or gravel.
 Surrounding the porous substance is rock or other material so hard that the water cannot escape through it to reach ground level.
-This combined with the flow of water creates pressure that is only released when finds escape.
+This combined with the flow of water creates pressure that is only released when it finds an escape.
 In our case, the escape is a well.
-Some artesian spring simply rises above ground level without any man-made assistance.
+Some artesian springs even rise above ground level without any man-made assistance at all.

-The attraction to artesian spring water comes from the natural filtering caused by traveling at a high pressure through the porous surface.
+The attraction to artesian spring water comes from the natural filtering caused by traveling at high pressure through the porous surface.
 This is not only mother nature’s pre-filtering of the water but, it also picks up beneficial minerals along the way.
+Those minerals contribute to refreshing tasting water, lacking flatness.
+I would even go as far as saying that artesian spring has a “body” to it almost like legs produced by good red wine.